Enneagram wing

 Address issues directly but calmly.
 Present facts rather than opinions.
 Give them time to process and respond.
 Build trust through consistent, reliable follow-through.

-Stay calm and factual6w5 Motivations & Stressors
+6w5 Motivations & Stressors

-What Energizes 6w5s
+What energizes 6w5s

 - Solving complex analytical problems